imgk/shadow/CONFIG.md

     },

-    // Only support fake IP mode
     // shadow will hijack all UDP dns queries
     // domains in proxy list will be given a fake ip: 198.18.X.Y
     // and drop all queries for domains in blocked
-    // and redirect queries to name_server for domains in direct "domain_rules": {
+    // and redirect queries to name_server for domains in direct.
+    // If not found, it is direct
+    "domain_rules": {
         "proxy": [
             "**.google.com",